 What to feed shrimplets?

-While baby shrimp can eat the same food as adult shrimp, it is good practice to feed them protein that they can use to grow and harden their shells.
+While baby shrimp can eat the same food as adult shrimp (provided it is grounded in tiny pieces), it is good practice to feed them protein that they can use to grow and harden their shells.
 Their tiny mouths are especially fit for feeding on biofilm and other microorganisms, especially in their early days.
-Bee pollen is also commonly recommended, as well as baby food like BorneoWild Bebi.
+Some useful commercial products like Bacter AE promote the development of biofilm in your tank.
+Bee pollen is also commonly recommended, as well as baby food like BorneoWild Bebi or GlasGarten’s Shrimp Baby Food.

 How long does it take for shrimplets to grow into adults?